 So how do organisations achieve the agility they need to develop useful and compelling mobile apps and services, in a timely and repeatable way, that continually delight customers?
 Should they opt for cross-platform web apps or create separate native apps for Android and iOS, optimised for different-sized devices?

 And what is the best way to organise development teams and processes?
-Among those at the coalface of mobile innovation, opinions on the most productive approaches to mobile development vary, but it is possible to draw out some common threads.
+Among those at the forefront of mobile innovation, opinions on the most productive approaches to mobile development vary, but it is possible to draw out some common threads.

 Native versus cross-platform apps